dhoer/gitlab-secrets/README.md

 AWS's git-secrets (https://github.com/awslabs/git-secrets) provides a way to scan files but it requires users to install it on their local machine.
-This is great but not ideal because it is hard to ensure users are compliant with best practices.
+This is great but it is hard to ensure users are compliant with best practices.

 A hybrid approach would be to have git-secrets on both client-side and GitLab server-side checking for secrets.
 GitLab can reject a push if it